CONFIDENTIALITY, DIVERSITY & PRIVACY

 “Process” or “processing” means any conceivable use of personal data, including recording, storing, viewing or disclosing personal data.

 The Rahab Project Ltd (company number 6820663) is the data controller of your personal data.
 Data controller means a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data are, or are to be, processed.

 Data subject refers to the identifiable natural person whose personal data is processed by the data controller.

 We may revise this policy from time to time to reflect changes in our organisation or applicable laws.
 The revised policy will be effective as of the published date.

 If you have any questions about your personal data which are not answered by this policy, please contact our Data Protection Officer by emailing email@example.com.

 Why we collect your personal data

 We collect your personal data to give you the best possible experience when you interact with our organisation, when it is necessary to provide our services and associated functions, and when it is justified by our legitimate interest or our legal obligations.
-This covers all channels of communication with us, including over the telephone, email, website, social media, by post and in person.
+This covers all channels of communication with us, including over the telephone, email, website, by post and in person.

 Legislation that protects you

 Your personal data is protected under data protection laws, which require us to maintain at all times all appropriate security measures in relation to how we may collect, record, use, retain, process, store, destroy, share and transfer your personal data, and not knowingly do anything or permit anything to be done which might lead to a breach.